entn-at/gillesdegottex_fttscarf/README.md

 ```

 Then you can use `fftscarf.h` and `libfftscarf.a` in your own project.
+If using FFTReal, its code must be made available during compilation of your project.
+(any other lib is merged into fftscarf.h and libfftscarf.a (except for the external libraries (FFTW3 and IPP)))

 (when using external libraries (FFTW3 or IPP), and only in this case, your project has to link with the proper lib files).